vldr/Cyth/README.md

 > Make sure to only call `cyth_get_variable` after calling `cyth_run`, otherwise global variables will be
 > uninitialized which can lead to issues if you're using types that have special default initializations (like arrays and strings).
 >
+>  Note that if a global variable is only read/written within the top-level scope of a program, and not within other functions, it will be demoted from a global to a local variable and will not be accessible by this function.
+>

 ## Functions